 This process has the following goals:

-- Ensure code reviews occur in a timely fashion and provide actionable feedback if changes are desired. - · Ensure the minimization of ancillary problems to increase the efficiency for those reviewing the submitted code
+- To ensure code reviews occur in a timely fashion and provide actionable feedback if changes are desired. - To ensure the minimisation of ancillary problems to increase the efficiency for those reviewing the submitted code.